Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: Currents

-We close this section by reviewing some class of functions which generalizes the pluri-subharmonic functions. \begin{defn}[See ~\cite{DSHreference} and p.12 in ~\cite{superpotentials}] An integrable function $\varphi$ on $\proj^k$ is said to be DSH if it is equal outside a pluri-polar set to a difference of two quasi-psh functions. \end{defn} We identify two DSH functions if they coincide outside a pluripolar set.
+We close this section by recalling a class of functions which generalizes the class of q-psh functions. \begin{defn}[See ~\cite{DSHreference} and p.12 in ~\cite{superpotentials}] An integrable function $\varphi$ on $\proj^k$ is said to be DSH if it is equal outside a pluri-polar set to a difference of two q-psh functions. \end{defn} We identify two DSH functions if they coincide outside a pluripolar set.
 The set of DSH functions is a vector space over $\Real$.
 The space of DSH functions is endowed with the following norm:

 The currents $T^+$ and $T^-$ are cohomologous and have the same mass.